WHAT IS FAITH FAMILY JOURNEY TO WELLNESS

-The Journey to Health (J2H) program exists to help patients improve their overall health and reduce risk factors that can lead to health problems.
-Faith Family Medical Center patients are invited to take a deeper look at their health and wellness goals by participating in the J2H program.
+The Faith Family Journey to Wellness program exists to help patients improve their overall health and reduce risk factors that can lead to health problems.
+Faith Family Medical Center patients are invited to take a deeper look at their health and wellness goals by participating in the Journey to Wellness program.
 This is a free program that is exclusively available to Faith Family Medical Center patients and their immediate family or supportive friend.
 We provide guidance for healthy behaviors through incentives and active participation in group settings.
 We partner with patients to help change lifestyle habits that naturally lead to a better quality of life.

 The journey begins with an initial health assessment.
 After the health assessment, patients will attend weekly classes covering a wide range of health topics.
 Patients will learn nutrition, exercise, stress management, and will even learn to grow nutritious fruits and vegetables in the community garden.